China warns of retaliation after Trump threatens fresh tariffs

 FRUSTRATED

-US Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin briefed Trump on their first face-to-face meeting with Chinese officials since Trump met Xi at the G20 summit at the end of June and agreed to a ceasefire in the trade war.
+U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin briefed Trump earlier this week on their first face-to-face meeting with Chinese officials since Trump met Xi at the G20 summit at the end of June and agreed to a ceasefire in the trade war.

 "When my people came home, they said, 'We're talking.
 We have another meeting in early September.'
 I said, 'That's fine, but until such time as there's a deal, we'll be taxing them," Trump told reporters.